environmental remediation Projects

 CCI excavated 500 tons of petroleum-contaminated soil at a building to the horizontal and vertical limits delineated by the client.
 The project included loading of contaminated soils, traffic control measures and backfilling to grade, and achieving the specified compaction standards for the site.
 CCI excavated and loaded approximately 600 tons of soils from an old service station excavation in the general location.

 The project involved TPH and PAH contaminants.
 Several underground utilities were not marked; therefore, personnel performed surgical excavation of underground utilities.

-Below are a few before and after photos of our coal stockpile runoff remediation project.
-This project also included 6 acres of clearing, grubbing, and grinding trees.
-CCI finished this project 3 weeks ahead of schedule.
+Below are a few before and after photos of CCI’s coal stockpile runoff remediation project.
+This project included 6 acres of clearing, grubbing, and grinding trees.
 CCI excavated, transported, and disposed of approximately 7,350 tons of coal, soil, vegetative debris, and trees that were impacted.
 6,000 tons of coal was screened and washed for re-use by our client onsite.
-CCI also jetted and vacuumed out a 300’ long CMP full of coal and sludge beneath the facility railroad.
+CCI also jetted and vacuumed out a 300’ long 48″ corrugated metal drainage pipe full of coal and sludge beneath the facility railroad.
 The construction of drainage swales and E&SC features were completed by CCI.
 CCI also matted and hydro seeded on this project.
+CCI finished this project 3 weeks ahead of schedule.